thoughtworks-jumpstart/guides/docs/miscellaneous/resources.md

 # Resources {docsify-ignore-all}

 Have a resource to add?
-Add your suggestions under an appropriate section (or create a new one) and make a pull request.
+Add your suggestions under an appropriate section (or create a new one) and make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

-## Tools

-- [Retro Pair](https://retropair.herokuapp.com/) - a tool to pair people up (built by a jumpling)
-- [Who's Next](https://whoisnext.netlify.com/) - a tool to select the next person in the class
-- [Date Calculator](https://www.timeanddate.com/date/dateadd.html) - add to or subtract from a date

 ## Articles